 Oak is strong but not overpowering and is a very good wood for beef or lamb.
 Oak is probably the most versatile of the hardwoods.

 Orange is a mild wood that produces a good, smoky flavor.
-A good wood for any meat.
+It's a good wood for any meat.

 Peach is great for poultry and pork.
 This wood is similar to hickory but is sweeter and milder in flavor.

 Pear is similar to apple and produces a sweet, mild flavor.

 Pecan burns cool and provides a delicate flavor.
 It’s a much subtler version of hickory.

 Persimmon, like the other fruit woods, is mild and slightly sweet.